rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Limitations of Taxation.md

 ### Tax Exemptions
 Certain persons or entities are also exempted from tax as provided for under the 1987 Philippine Constitution.
-- Exemption of religious, educational, and charitable entities.
+- **Exemption of religious, educational, and charitable entities**.
 	- **ARTICLE VI SECTION 28(3)**.
 Charitable institutions, churches and personages or convents appurtenant thereto, mosques, non-profit cemeteries, and all lands, buildings, and improvements, actually, directly, and exclusively used for religious, charitable, or educational purposes shall be exempt from taxation.
-- Exemption of non-stock, non-profit Educational Institutions
+- **Exemption of non-stock, non-profit Educational Institutions**.
 	- **ARTICLE XIV SECTION 4(3)**.
 All revenues and assets of non-stock, non-profit educational institutions used actually, directly, and exclusively for educational purposes shall be exempt from taxes and duties.
 Upon the dissolution or cessation of the corporate existence of such institutions, their assets shall be disposed of in the manner provided by law.
 Proprietary educational institutions, including those cooperatively owned, may likewise be entitled to such exemptions, subject to the limitations provided by law, including restrictions on dividends and provisions for reinvestment.